priteshrnandgaonkar/CardsStack/README.md

 You can also find the [example](https://github.com/priteshrnandgaonkar/CardsStackExample) with CardsStack imported through Carthage.

+You can also checkout the my [blog](https://priteshrnandgaonkar.github.io/Details-of-CardsStack/) discussing the details of the library.

 ## TODO
 - [x] Carthage Support
 - [x] CocoaPods Support